neuralmagic/sparsezoo/README.md

 - `checkpoint_preqat`
 - `checkpoint_postqat`

-The checkpoint that the model defaults to is the `preqat` state.
+The checkpoint that the model defaults to is the `preqat` state (just before the quantization step).

 ```python
 from sparsezoo import Model